This page includes affiliate links.

 The other thing that’s not professional is the lack of dials and buttons on the main camera body.
 To get at most of the settings, you have to go through touch screen menus.
 Professionals don’t like this because it’s slower than using physical controls.
 However, the XA20 does have six buttons that you can program yourself, so you can access the main settings you use regularly.
 This video, by Ryan Jackson of the Edmonton Journal, shows how he sets up the camera and buttons to make the camera quicker to use.
 (The video is actually about the more expensive XA25, which is identical except that it has an SDI output.)

 A couple of things surprised me about the camera.
-First is that it’s much better in low light than I expected.
+First is that it’s much better in low light than I expected (the new XA11 is significantly better).
 The second is just how good the image stabilisation is.
-It makes shooting without a tripod a viable option, which it certainly isn’t with telephoto lenses on my SLR.
+It makes shooting without a tripod a viable option, which it certainly isn’t with telephoto lenses on an SLR.

 The lens is really good.
 It’s got a long, 20x optical zoom range, going from a genuine wide-angle 26.8mm (29mm with image stabilisation turned on) to a long 576mm telephoto setting.
 Flare is well controlled (much better than on my older, ‘pro’ XF100) and there’s a neat flip-down lens hood.

 And this camera is really easy to use.
 You can set focus, white balance and exposure manually, but the ‘full auto’ setting works well in most situations.
-I’ve been using it all summer on youth film projects, and kids as young as 12 have been getting great footage with it.
+I used it on a series of summer youth film projects, and kids as young as 12 got great footage with it.

 - easy to use